zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 must add the demo project files located in the demo\Database subdirectories to the demo solution and build from there.

-The current examples are for Oracle, and require the appropriate Oracle development environment.
+The current examples are for Oracle and require the appropriate Oracle development environment.
 Please see the individual demo README files for more information.